HOME

 Intensive Courses - General Overview

-3-month Inteneisve Courses are open for full-time enrollment only.
+Intensive Courses are open for full-time enrollment only.
 There is no option for part-time enrollment.

 Our intensive courses are offered as non-academic, principles-in-practice studio programs, for art students and artists of an intermediate to advanced level.
-"Non-academic" here means two things: not characterized by artificial thinking, and not pursued for college credit.
+“Non-academic” here means two things: not characterized by artificial or stylistic thinking, and not pursued for college credit.

 "Principles-in-practice" means students will receive real-time coaching and critique at the easel, weekly lecture-demonstrations, and adequate time to study and practice the teaching on their own, in front of the model.